 Responsibility for supporting and enabling the integration, embedding and mainstreaming of access and widening participation, is assigned.
 Governance arrangements for academic programmes includes responsibility for ensuring equity of access and the application of inclusive higher education principles to teaching, learning, and assessment.
 All staff, including faculty, professional, technical, and administrative, are provided with staff development opportunities that address issues of access, widening participation, universal design, and inclusive approaches.
-Institutional policies Admission policies and alternative entry routes are in place for all academic programmes, which address the needs of access cohorts identified as under-represented in higher education.
+Institutional policies ··········· Admission policies and alternative entry routes are in place for all academic programmes, which address the needs of access cohorts identified as under-represented in higher education.
 Policies governing careers, work placement, and related areas are in place and ensure access and participation by all students.
 Policies and procedures governing the Erasmus programme, study abroad initiatives and related opportunities are in place and ensure equal opportunity to access and participate for all students.
 The institution-wide outreach strategy is developed and implemented, which targets student groups identified as having low participation rates in higher education.
-Enrolment policies are in place for all academic programmes, which address the needs of access cohorts identified as under-represented in : higher education.
-Policies governing financial support are in place to ensure the achievement of a diverse student body.
-Quality assurance policies include a requirement to address access and widening participation issues.
-Student health and well-being policies are in place.
+Enrolment policies are in place for all academic programmes, which and discount the control of the control of the CC and the control of the CC and the control of t address the needs of access cohorts identified as under-represented in higher education. higher education. · higher education.
+Policies governing financial support are in place to ensure the achievement of a diverse student body. higher education.
+Policies governing financial support are in place to ensure the achievement